 My own take on Romans 7?
 I agree with someone who said, “Paul is here describing the life of anyone trying to live a life pleasing to God by his own [fleshly] efforts.”
 Bingo.
 That’s a hard, hard life.
 Very opposed to a life lived in the power of the Spirit, which is described in both the previous chapter of Romans and the next.

 Why—when the bulk of Scriptures about the Christian life proclaim victory, and only a very small portion seems to describe a Christian life of constant failure (only 17 verses, to be exact)—why do these few verses almost invariably trump all the other dozens of fantastic declarations?

 This is crucial.
 Don’t miss it.
 The way many Christians approach the Scriptures is to take our low-level experience as the grid through which we read.
 Then the Scriptures that match with the experience resonate, and the ones that don’t match get dismissed or relegated to the theoretical (the “positional” as opposed to the “practical”).

-I think it’s safe to say that Christians would agree that the Apostle Paul wasn’t a schizoid.
+I think it’s safe to say that Christians would agree that the Apostle Paul wasn’t living a double life.
 He didn’t live in consistent defeat (as some think Romans 7 seems to indicate) and at the same time in consistent victory (as about a hundred other Scriptures indicate).
 But many Christians have never come head to head with what to do with this seeming contradiction.

 What’s the solution?
 It’s a matter of taking the Bible seriously—all of it—of crying out to God to grant vision to our near-sighted eyes, to soften our hard hearts, to knock His truths through our thick skulls, by the power of His Holy Spirit.
 To come face to face with these Scriptures, and—even though they may not match with our experience—to believe them.